-Additionally, SOP projects are required to increase their capacity to identify and provide services and/or service referrals to trafficked youth by participating in professional training and adding human trafficking elements into existing screening and assessment tools.
-SOP programs are encouraged to enhance their human trafficking prevention and intervention efforts to minimize these incidents among vulnerable youth and effectively identify trafficked youth.
+Additionally, BCP programs are required to increase their capacity to identify and provide services and/or service referrals to trafficked youth by participating in professional training and adding human trafficking elements into existing screening and assessment tools.
+BCP programs are encouraged to enhance their human trafficking prevention and intervention efforts to minimize these incidents among vulnerable youth and effectively identify trafficked youth.

-Governance and fiscal controls: Organizations must have in place governance structure, fiscal control, and accountability procedures.
+Governance and Fiscal Controls: Organizations must have in place governance structure, fiscal control, and accountability procedures.